Inquiry in Humanities

 What does inquiry look like in Humanities?
 What distinguishes the Humanities classroom at Cate?

-Foundational Principles and Distinctive Features of Humanities
+Foundational Principles and Distinctive Features of 9th Grade Humanities

 • Humanities aims to be an inclusive course in terms of both content, learning approaches, and classroom dynamics.